Table of Contents

 Bryonopsis laciniosa (Syn.
 Diplocyclos palmatus) is known as Lingini, Lingikaa, Ishalingi, Shivalingi, and Shivlingi in India.
-The seeds of plant are available in market as Shivlingi ke beej and mainly used to promote fertility and chances of conception.
+The seeds of the plant are available in market as Shivlingi ke beej and mainly used to promote fertility and chances of conception.
 It is much valued drug for conception.
 In folk medicine, 4-5 seeds of Shivalingi are given with jaggery (gud) to woman immediately after the menstruation on 4 consecutive days, or on alternate days for 8 days.
 If conception does not take place the drug is repeated after the next menstruation.
 The ripe fruits are also used in pregnancy.

 Bryonopsis laciniosa is a medicinal plant and also used in Homeopathy.
-The tincture prepared from the roots are used for treating painful menstruation, dysmenorrhea, pain in ovaries during menstrual period, inflammation of uterus, burning pain in the fundus of the uterus.
+The tincture prepared from the roots are used for treating painful menstruation, dysmenorrhea, pain in ovaries during menstrual period, inflammation of the uterus, burning pain in the fundus of the uterus.
 The tincture is also prescribed for threatened abortion.

 Plant Description: Bryonopsis laciniosa is a perennial tendril climber.
 It is a vine in the Cucurbitaceae family.

 The plant has a large, tuberous root and very slender, glabrous, often spotted, dark green stems and long internodes.
 The tendrils are bifid.

 Leaves are simple, alternate, membranous, 7.5-12.5cm long and about as broad, ovate-rotundate in outline.
 They are very deeply cordate at base, cut nearly to base into 5 lanceolate or linear, acute, coarsely serrate segments, the two basal ones deeply pedate.
 The petioles are 2.5-3.7 cm long, striate and slender.